MradulMalviya/Terraform/README.md

 #### Integrating Terraform with Vault for Secrets

 Learn how to integrate Terraform with Vault to manage sensitive data securely.
 Discover how Vault can be used to store and distribute secrets within configurations.

+## 8: More on Terrform
+Migration and Drift detection using AWS Cloud trail and Cloud Watch